-Prune & Train Your Climbing Rose, why and when to prune you climbing roses.
+Prune & Train Your Eden Climbing Rose, why and when to prune your climbing roses.

-Pruning my climbing rose now in late Fall will get us ahead of the game and will benefit your rose if you are hit with heavy snows like we are.
-If I don’t have it pruned and trained the snow would snap off the canes causing damage that could get infested with bugs and disease.
-Wind can also cause major damage to long whippy canes.
+Pruning the climbing rose in late Fall will get us ahead of the game.
+This will benefit your rose if you are hit with heavy snows like we are.

 Here is what Eden climbing rose looks like before I start my pruning and training today.

 How to Prune Your Climbing Rose